-A strong point of Périgord?
-Wherever you are, you will be spoiled in the restaurants and tables d'hôtes.
-You will all be delighted to learn that according to "certain medical studies": Foie gras, duck fat, butter parsley, vines and Bergerac wine… Are excellent for the arteries!
-So, do not deprive yourself!
-Feast on local markets.
-Cul Noir, fed on Périgord chestnuts, has no equal, and commands your respect!
-The AOC apple and its derivatives, the Bijou de St Yrieix madeleines deserve a moment of attention for your pleasure!
-You will cross many orchards if you go to the Château de Hautefort (28 km from Jumilhac).
+Wherever you are in Périgord, you will be spoiled by the restaurants and tables d'hôtes.
+Enjoy the local markets.
+The black ass, fed with Périgord chestnuts, has no equal.
+The AOC apple and its derivatives or the Bijou de St Yrieix madeleines deserve a moment of attention for your pleasure!
+You will cross many orchards if you go to the Château de Hautefort.
 The panorama and the castle are unusual and surprising.
-In summer, the theatrical scenarios, the activities, the French gardens, the park, are “Pluses”.
+In summer, theatrical scenarios, activities, French gardens, or the park are very popular.
 Go down to the Coucou pond.
-Fishing, walking, picnic), and go up to visit the Medicine Museum at the Hospices, historical monuments.
-Too.
-Great day isn't it?
+It is a place for fishing, walking and picnicking.
+Then visit the Museum of Medicine at the hospices.

 Explore our guide for holidays